 It may be that the person you are seeking to protect asks you not to do anything at all, although they disclose that they are being abused.
-Whilst respecting this, it is important that you share what the person has said with the Welcome Centre Manager.
+Whilst respecting this, it is important that you share what the person has said with the Operational Manager for Welcome.
 Do reassure the person that you are listening to them but that you have a duty to inform your manager.